mathesar-foundation/mathesar-website/_posts/2024-03-28-mathesar-foundation-announcement.md

 ---
 layout: post
-title: "Mathesar Foundation Receives $3 Million from the Reid Hoffman Foundation to Advance Data Collaboration"
+title: "Mathesar Foundation Receives $3 Million from the Reid Hoffman Foundation"
 tags: announcement news
 date: 2024-03-28
 author: mathesar_foundation
-description: "Mathesar Foundation Receives $3 Million from the Reid Hoffman Foundation to Advance Data Collaboration"
+description: "We are excited to announce the establishment of the Mathesar Foundation and a grant of $3 Million from the Reid Hoffman Foundation to advance data collaboration."
-image: /assets/images/2024-03-funding-announcement-image.png
+image: /images/blog/2024-03-funding-announcement-image.png
 ---

 We are excited to announce the establishment of the Mathesar Foundation to focus on the development and sustainability of the Mathesar open source project, fueled by a generous grant of $3 million from the Reid Hoffman Foundation.
 With this grant, we will be able to build a stable and featureful version 1.0 of Mathesar, invest in increasing awareness and adoption of the project, and establish a fundraising program to ensure the project's long-term sustainability.